 A warrior understands that they only have one life, so they treat it with reverence and fill it with those peculiar moments that make life worth living and with those they find meaningful.
 Sometimes a warrior must walk away from everything he was to find out where he truly belongs.

 So, let us stop wasting these precious minutes, and start running towards those dreams.
 Starting with today, go get whatever it is you wish to deserve from this life.
-Or you could just continue to put it off until tomorrow, but eventually, you will have to either walk away from what it is the spiritual path demands or stare it down and give everything that you have got to get to the results that Heaven and the One Upstairs desire.
+Or you could just continue to put it off until tomorrow, but eventually, you will have to either walk away from what it is the spiritual path demands of you.
+Or, you can stare it in the eyes and give everything last bit that you have left in the creative tank to get to the results that Heaven and the One Upstairs desire.

-And for what it’s worth, the warrior knows that he doesn’t have a lot to offer, but what he truly believes in is worth something, as long as he can manage to stay out of his own damn way.
+And for what it’s worth, the warrior knows that he doesn’t have a lot to offer, but what he truly believes in—things like love, freedom, and all else in between—they are worth fighting for.
+And he knows he can only get to where it is he is meant to be by staying out of his own damn way.